 Step 6: SPF

 Regardless of whether you’re skipping toner or switching your eye cream/moisturizer order, an SPF should always be the last step in your morning skincare regimen.
 Why?
 Because it allows your other targeted treatments time to absorb into your skin, especially vitamin C products.
 “Vitamin C serums should be layered underneath sunscreen in the morning since they complement one another, and both protect against the harmful UV sun rays,” explains Dr. Brankov.
-Applying SPF before any other skincare steps is counter-productive — you may be doing your part to block harmful UV rays from reaching your skin, but you’ll also be preventing active ingredients in your other products.
+Applying SPF before any other skincare steps is counter-productive — you may be doing your part to block harmful UV rays, but you’ll also be preventing active ingredients in your other products.
 Ideally, you’ll want to wait about 20-30 minutes after your skincare routine to apply your sunscreen.
 Opt for something breathable that won’t make your skin feel heavy or slimy, like Light Hearted Broad Spectrum SPF 30 Sunscreen.
 Because it leaves zero white residue and absorbs in a flash, you definitely won’t be opposed to wearing it consistently, AKA every single day.

 How To Layer Your PM Skincare Products